GavinKemp69/dnd-notes/Session Notes/Session 3.md

 The owner of the Overrated Shrub is "Dirk Langden".
 In our private room we hear a knock on the door.
 The gnome messenger passes Gully another key.

-An ally of the Golden Vault called "Verity Kye" had her winnings stolen.
+An ally of the Golden Vault called [[Verity Kye]] had her winnings stolen.
 We need to meet her at "The Briney Widow".
 The casino is called the "Afterlife Casino" and we need to steal the money and a small statue.

 Gully uses a disguise kit on "Turge".